ZackJorquera/petsc-rs/CONTRIBUTING.md

 There are also a lot of `TODO` comments throughout the repository that I try to keep up to date.

 - [ ] should DMDA and other types of DM be their own struct.
 Then DM can be a trait or something.
 This would make it safer, i.e. you can't call da method unless you are a DMDA.
 This same question exists for all PETSc wrapper types.
 However, I think what we have right now works fine so I'm not supper motivated to try to implement this right now.
 Also, look at the [`Field` type](https://gitlab.com/petsc/petsc-rs/-/blob/main/src/dm.rs#L119-127).
-- [ ] Do we want wrappers of `DMSNESSetFunction` and `DMKSPSetComputeOperators`.
+- [ ] Do we want wrappers of `DMSNESSetFunction`, `DMKSPSetComputeOperators`, and the such.
 If so it would make sense to move the trampoline data to the DM, i.e. `SNES::set_function` would just call `DM::snes_set_function` and that would deal with the closure.
-- [ ] Add a wrapper for `DMGetCoordinates` (also what does it do) (returns a vector with a different type than PetscScalar, should we use generics on vector, or we could make a new struct CoordVec or something)
+- [ ] Add a wrapper for `DMGetCoordinates` - returns a vector with a different type than PetscScalar. should we use generics on vector, or we could make a new struct CoordVec or something?
 - [ ] make Mat builder an option for construction I think what we have now works well enough, but you shouldn't be able to use the mat until you call `set_up` so it would make sense to have that be a consuming builder.
   - [ ] make Vector builder an option for construction
 - [ ] add comments to raw bindings (would have to edit the bindgen results) (the PETSc code has comments on all the functions (in `*.c` file), It would be cool if we could grab it) (or just link to the online C API docs).
 I don't know how to do this or if we even can.
 I've tried a couple of things but have had no success.
 In the end, it probably isn't a big deal because the user can always just search the PETSc C API docs.